Get the newsletter.

 4. Top with your seasoned breadcrumbs, cover, and bake.

-artichoke casserole being served
+finished artichoke casserole with scoop being served after baking

 Italian Artichoke Casserole Wine Pairings

+Need a good wine pairing with this dish?
 Artichokes taste best with something dry and crisp, with no oak.
-Sauvignon bland would be a very nice choice.
-New Zealand sauvignon blanc has extra citrus notes.
-(Skip the buttery Napa chardonnay.)
+Sauvignon blanc would be a very nice choice; New Zealand sauvignon blanc has extra citrus notes.
+An Etna blanco would be a great choice from Sicily, with its strong minerality.
+Skip the buttery Napa chardonnay.

-Check out these other tasty recipes:
+Did you make this recipe?
+Leave a comment and starred review!
+And Check out these other tasty recipes:

 Author: Lisa Ruland